marianogabitto/Lightning/README.md

 from LightningF.Models.pdp_simple import TimeIndepentModelPython as ModelSpacePy
 ```

+Then, the input data should be created as a 4-column / 6-column numpy array.
+The first 2 / 3 columns
+correspond to x,y / x,y,z observation positions.
+The next 2 / 3 columns correspond to the position uncertainties s_x, s_y / s_x, s_y, s_z.

-Then, within your code, you will run the code by including:
+Then run the algorithm by including:

 ```
 modelpy = ModelSpacePy(data=data, init_type='rl_cluster', infer_pi1=True, infer_alpha0=True)